imarinfr/opi-all/README.md

 ## Packages

 ### Monitor
-The main executable of interest is driven by the `monitor` package, which displays a GUI written with javaFX for selecting and connecting to Machines, listening to Clients, and for displaying Machine relevant information about JSON messages that pass through from Client to Machine and back again.
+The "middle" executable is driven by the `monitor` package, which displays a GUI written with javaFX for selecting and connecting to Machines, listening to Clients, and for displaying Machine relevant information about JSON messages that pass through from Client to Machine and back again.